-Breyer’s retirement gives Biden a fresh opportunity for a badly needed victory
+Analysis | Breyer’s retirement gives Biden a fresh opportunity for a badly needed victory

 With so much swirling around Biden, Breyer’s retirement could provide a modest circuit breaker for a president who badly needs something to rally his party — to draw clear contrasts with the Republicans, rather than continuing to be hamstrung by a focus on Democratic infighting.
 And if he is successful getting his eventual nominee confirmed, he would have a much-needed victory in Congress.
 All that assumes that he will find a nominee around whom all elements of his party can unite and who can command 50 votes in a divided Senate.

-If Biden fulfills his pledge to nominate an African American female and thereby make history on the court, he could go a long way to patching up relations with Black voters — a critically important constituency for Democrats, one that has been disappointed at the lack of progress on voting rights and what they view as Biden’s other still unfulfilled promises.
+If Biden fulfills his pledge to nominate an African American woman and thereby make history on the court, he could go a long way to patching up relations with Black voters — a critically important constituency for Democrats, one that has been disappointed at the lack of progress on voting rights and what it views as Biden’s other still-unfulfilled promises.

-A Supreme Court victory for Biden will not wipe away the concerns that many voters now have about his leadership.
+A Supreme Court victory for Biden would not wipe away the concerns that many voters have about his leadership.
 The tense standoff over Ukraine between the United States and its European allies on one side and Russian President Vladimir Putin on the other still stands as a critical and possibly defining moment of Biden’s presidency.
 For Americans exhausted by the pandemic, controlling the spread of the virus and easing restrictions that have gone on far longer than anyone had feared remain a paramount issue.
 The president hasn’t yet found a strategy on voting rights.

 But putting his imprint on the court, however modest, and using the confirmation process to articulate his and his party’s values, could help alter the terms of debate in the run-up to the November elections.

 The looming confirmation battle, as with all Supreme Court nominations now, looks to be hard-fought and divisive, an all-out fight.
 In the end, it will not change the makeup of a court that now has a 6-3 conservative majority.
-This will not be a nominee replacing the court’s swing vote, as conservative Justice Brett M. Kavanaugh did in succeeding retired Justice Anthony M. Kennedy.
+This will not be a nominee replacing the court’s swing vote, as conservative Justice Brett M. Kavanaugh was in succeeding retired Justice Anthony M. Kennedy.
 It will not bring an ideological opposite to the court, as conservative Justice Amy Coney Barrett did in succeeding the late liberal Justice Ruth Bader Ginsburg.

 “The country was to the right of the Warren Court a half century ago, so debates over the court helped [President Richard] Nixon,” Bill Kristol, a conservative strategist, said in an email exchange.
 “I suspect the conservative appointees on the court are now somewhat to the right of the country, as suggested, for example, by [Chief Justice John G. Roberts Jr.] joining the liberals so often.
 So a court debate could help the liberals — if they seem moderately liberal.”

 Breyer’s decision to retire was not unexpected.
-The long-serving justice has been under considerable pressure from liberal activists to step down from the court this year, ahead of a midterm election that could put control of the Senate — and with it, the confirmation process for Supreme Court justices — in the hands of the Republicans.
+The long-serving justice has been under considerable pressure from liberal activists to step down from the court this year, ahead of midterm elections that could put control of the Senate — and with it, the confirmation process for Supreme Court justices — in the hands of the Republicans.
 Many Democrats are still regretting that Ginsburg, a beloved liberal icon on the court, did not leave the bench before a long battle with cancer eventually took her life just ahead of the 2020 election, giving President Donald Trump and then-Senate Majority Leader Mitch McConnell (R-Ky.) the ability to push Barrett through in barely a month.

-The confirmation battle will piggyback on the most closely watched case of this term involving a restrictive Mississippi abortion law.
+The confirmation battle will piggyback on the most closely watched case of this term, that involving a restrictive Mississippi abortion law.
 If the court uses the case to overturn Roe v.
 Wade, or sidesteps that question but nonetheless upholds the Mississippi law, it will open the door to more restrictions in many states, a patchwork of abortion rights and a revived political struggle.

 Several strategists suggested that the confluence of the battle over Breyer’s successor and the future of abortion rights will highlight for Democratic voters the importance of holding the Senate and having the presidency and possibly provide a spark of energy to a party whose enthusiasm about November appears to lag that of Republican voters.